swaroop1/EngineeringColleges/README.md

 26.Viswanadha Institute of Technology & Mngt(VITAM)
   * http://www.vitamcoe.edu.in/
-  * check site for other details
+  * check site for other details :worried:

 27.Wellfare Institute of Science Technology and Management
   * principal@wellfareeducation.edu.in, info@wellfareeducation.edu.in